The Gaiety of the 1890s

 What became of Oak Bank?
 Did it remain within the Young family after 1915?
 Did Kathleen or Elsie Georgina take up residence there temporarily?
 What happened during the next 32 years?

 Oak Bank was purchased by the Sisters of St. Joseph’s Hospital in 1947.
 Like the Undermount nearby, Oak Bank was used as a nurses’ residence until 1960 when both homes were demolished.

 There is no marker, nor plaque for Oak Bank.
 It resides with the storytellers who keep the memories alive and those family members and friends with the keepsakes.

 Marriage and Family Bonds

 The Edwardian Era brought with it changes.
 Some welcomed.
 Some threatening.
 The Hamilton of 1911 clung to its Victorian attitudes but was willing to charge into the advancements of the Edwardian years.

 Social visits were formalized and structured.
 Ladies and Gentlemen left calling cards, inquiring as when to visit.
 At home, Miss Elsie Young received friends and visitors at Oak Bank on Fridays.
 Miss Edna Greening and Miss Hattie Greening received at Fonthill on the 1st and 3rd Monday.
 Mr.& Mrs. N.S.
-Braden (Mabel Greening) received on Wednesday as did Mr. and Mrs. F. Forster Dalley of Arlo House.
+Braden (Mabel Greening) received on Wednesday as did Mr. and Mrs. Fenner F. Dalley of Arlo House.